SimoneTestino/SimoneTestino/content/ColivingLiguria/Financials/Business Segments/Events/Periodic Events.md

 * **[[Christmas in ColivingLiguria|Christmas 🎄]]**: A communal celebration with our own traditions.
 * **[[Easter in ColivingLiguria|Easter 🐣]]**: Celebrating spring and renewal.
 * **[[Halloween in ColivingLiguria|Halloween 🎃]]**: A creative and spooky gathering.
-* **[[University Start Event in ColivingLiguria|University Start Event 🎓]]**: An event held around the start of the academic year, organised in collaboration with the University of Genoa, aimed at welcoming students.
+* **[[University Start Party in ColivingLiguria|University Start Event 🎓]]**: An event held around the start of the academic year, organised in collaboration with the University of Genoa, aimed at welcoming students.

 ### Seasonal Events
 These are our largest signature events, designed to bring new people into our community.
 During these periods, accommodation is often offered for free or at a significant discount to welcome external guests.
 The dates are flexible and change each year; please check the individual event pages and the [[Events Calendar]] for this year's schedule.